Covid-19 information for international applicants and offer holders

 What is your advice if I can’t apply for my visa yet because my visa processing office isn’t open?

-According to UKVI guidance we will issue your CAS once all relevant checks are undertaken.
-Therefore, you can go ahead and pay your deposit or provide your sponsor’s financial guarantee letter and we can then issue your CAS.
-Even if the Visa Application Centre in your country is not open, we will issue the CAS as this will enable you to apply for a visa immediately when it reopens.
+As an international student we know that you are concerned about applying for your visa and being able to travel to the UK.
+According to UKVI guidance we will issue your CAS once all relevant checks are undertaken, even if the Visa Application Centre in your country is not open, we will issue the CAS as this will enable you to apply for a visa immediately when it reopens.

 If I pay my tuition fee deposit now but can’t apply for my visa, will I be eligible to get a refund of my deposit payment?

 Yes, you would get a refund subject to the usual conditions posted here on website.
 You could also consider deferring your start to January 2021 (for selected few Masters courses only) or to secure your place for next year, defer to September 2021 (when all courses will be available).
 In both cases it is possible to carry over your deposit.
 Alternatively, we suggest that you consider starting your course online and travel to Bangor once you secure your visa and are able to travel.